LaishGlenberg/termai/README.md

 So, depending on the context, you might hear different answers!
 ```
 ### More Info
 So far this project only supports bash terminals but I plan to add support for powershell as well.
-I will likely add support for more models in terms of their API configurations like openai, gemini, etc. You can always fork the repository and configure your own completions/APIs.
+I will likely add support for more models in terms of their API configurations like claude, gemini, etc. You can always fork the repository and configure your own completions/APIs.